IonitaCatalin/JavaTechnologies/README.md

 # JavaTechnologies

-This repository's purpose is to host the practical work of the Java Technologies course as part of the Software Engineering Master Program.
+This repository's purpose is to host the practical work of the Java Technologies course as part of the Software Engineering Master Program First Year Semester I